MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-85-install-mount.md

 >- To avoid tripping hazards, keep the assembly area clear of packing materials.

 > [!IMPORTANT]
->Before proceeding, review the additional safety information listed in the [Appendix](#appendix) below.
+>Before proceeding, review the additional safety information listed in [Appendix A](#appendix-a-additional-safety-information) below.

 ## 1. Remove outer packaging materials